beam-community/elixir-companies/README.md

 #### Research

 * [nextjournal](https://nextjournal.com) - ([GitHub](https://github.com/nextjournal)) - An evolving platform for computer-aided research.
-Elixir used for developing the backend of the platform.
+Elixir is used for developing the backend of the platform.

 #### Hotel Aggregator
 * [Oyorooms](https://www.oyorooms.com) - Oyorooms is the India's largest branded network of hotels.
 Elixir/phoenix is used in few microservices, supporting oyo website and android/ ios app.